 *This is a remote entrance located 7 miles from Highway 152 along a dirt road.

-Entrance Open: Memorial Weekend (last Monday in May) through Labor Day Weekend (first Monday in September) from 10am-6pm. *Any day use vehicles parked in the Dowdy parking lot after 6pm can be ticketed and locked in overnight.
+Entrance Open: This area is closed until further notice.
+Normal operations are Memorial Weekend (last Monday in May) through Labor Day Weekend (first Monday in September) from 10am-6pm. *Any day use vehicles parked in the Dowdy parking lot after 6pm can be ticketed and locked in overnight.
 Hours are subject to change based on road conditions, extreme temperatures, staffing levels or visitor attendance.

 Entrance Closed: September through May, and weekdays in the summer.

 Visitor Center hours: vary depending on staffing levels.